Possibility of primordial black holes as the source of gravitational wave events in the advanced LIGO detector

-After generating GW events in our simulation, we add the corresponding noise to the data and use the specification of LIGO for calculating the detection efficiency of LIGO detector.
-For analyzing simulated data, we use PyCBC inference \cite{Biwer:2018osg} package with dynamic nested sampling MCMC algorithm, dynesty \cite{10.1093/mnras/staa278}.
+After generating GW events in our simulation, we add the corresponding noise to the data and use the specification of LIGO for calculating the detection efficiency of the LIGO detector.
+For analyzing simulated data, we use PyCBC inference \cite{Biwer:2018osg} package with dynamic nested sampling Markov chain Monte Carlo algorithm, dynesty \cite{10.1093/mnras/staa278}.
 It is based on sampling the likelihood function for a hypothesis that gives a measure of the existence of a signal in the data.
 The sampler performs the full Bayesian parameter estimation for each injection.
-Then we can obtain maximum SNR recovered from injection.
+Then we can obtain the maximum SNR recovered from injection.
 We assume a threshold of $S/N>10$ for criteria of significant detection.
-For each injection, we used the inbuilt injection creation of PyCBC package \footnote{\href{https://www.atlas.aei.uni-hannover.de/work/ahnitz/projects/docs/pycbc/_gh-pages/latest/html/inference/examples/bbh.html?highlight=injection}{PyCBC inference documentation $>>$ Simulated BBH example $>>$ 1.
-Create the injection}} using IMRPhenomPv2 waveform.
-We chose two detector network (Hanford, Livingston) for this analyse.
-We run the pipeline for $16304\times4\times6$ (accounting for $M_{c}=20, 25, 30$ and $35 M_{\odot}$ and $\sigma=0.1, 0.2, 0.3, 0.4, 0.5$ and $0.6$ of the model (\ref{logn})) injections using detector sensitivity during the O2 run.
-It is known that LIGO noise vary over long periods of time \cite{Martynov:2016fzi}, in order to model the detector sensitivity (accounting for non-gaussian and/or non-stationary background noise) we made $32^{\rm{Hanford}}\times32^{\rm{Livingston}}=1024$ number of Power Spectral Densities (PSD) of 4096 sec random data and perform the PyCBC pipeline to analyse the injections for these random times.
+For each injection, we used the inbuilt injection creation of the PyCBC package \footnote{\href{https://www.atlas.aei.uni-hannover.de/work/ahnitz/projects/docs/pycbc/_gh-pages/latest/html/inference/examples/bbh.html?highlight=injection}{PyCBC inference documentation $>>$ Simulated BBH example $>>$ 1.
+Create the injection}} using the IMRPhenomPv2 waveform.
+We choose two detector networks (Hanford and Livingston) for this analysis.
+We run the pipeline for $16304\times4\times6$ [accounting for $M_{c}=20, 25, 30$, and $35 M_{\odot}$ and $\sigma=0.1, 0.2, 0.3, 0.4, 0.5$, and $0.6$ of the model (\ref{logn})] injections using detector sensitivity during the O2 run.
+It is known that LIGO noise varies over long periods of time \cite{Martynov:2016fzi}; in order to model the detector sensitivity (accounting for non-Gaussian and/or nonstationary background noise), we made $32^{\rm{Hanford}}\times32^{\rm{Livingston}}=1024$ number of power spectral densities (PSD) of 4096 s random data and perform the PyCBC pipeline to analyse the injections for these random times.
 We used a fake Gaussian noise (via the fake-strain option) that is colored by a given PSD.